 It’s important to know the difference between both of these types of advice.
 Both so you know what kind of advice you want and which financial professional will be able to give it.

 In most circumstances, Financial Planners, also called Financial Advisers (or Advisors) will be engaged to provide you with Personal (Specific) Advice.
 Essentially you are paying for them not only for their knowledge, but to synthesize it and apply it to your specific circumstances.
 They need to be licensed to do this.
-Planners won’t give you specific advice about all areas of personal finance though, so it’s important to know what they can help with.
+You could think of a financial planner as your GP, who may overlook all aspects of your health, but then may need to refer you to a specialist if there is a particular area of concern.
+Planners will be able to set a high-level strategic plan and implement some aspects of that plan, but won’t always be able to implement all of it.

 If you already have money to invest a financial adviser will recommend how and what to invest in.
 They will also implement and manage the portfolio on your behalf.
-They can provide information on strategies for your superannuation, which is especially valuable around the years approaching your retirement where the legislation can be quite complicated.
-Advisers will recommend the amount and types of personal insurances you need.
-This includes cover such as Income Protection, Life Insurance and TPD.
+They can provide information on strategies for your cashflow, debt management, superannuation and account-based pensions (both of which are especially valuable around the years approaching your retirement when the legislation can be quite complicated).
+Advisers will also recommend the amount and types of personal insurances you need.
+This includes cover such as Income Protection, Life Insurance and Total and Permanent Disablement insurance.

 As well as providing specific strategic advice, in majority of cases they will recommend specific financial products.
 There are some advisers who may only provide strategic advice (i.e. no products) but this is quite rare.
-Mostly they will do this in conjunction with your accountant.
+Mostly they will do this in conjunction with your accountant (i.e. the specialist like in my GP example above).
 This is useful where you have quite a complicated financial situation (i.e. family trusts, multiple companies, estate planning concerns, etc).

 There are also certain things that you need to have in place BEFORE you go to see a financial planner.
-You need to be able to manage your cash flow, you need to have a substantial amount of money, or at least a surplus cash flow to invest.
+You need to be able to manage your cash flow, you need to have either a lump sum of money (i.e. an inheritance) or at least a regular surplus cash flow to invest.

 A financial coach offers a different service to a financial planner in a few ways.
 Firstly, rather than provide you with specific recommendations, a coach will speak to you about your options (i.e. give you relevant general advice) and help you make the right decision for yourself.